pubnub/pubnub-mcp-server/resources/sdk_docs/dart_publish-and-subscribe.md

 5// Later, unsubscribe from all channels
 6await pubnub.unsubscribeAll();
 ```

-Note: Unsubscribing from all channels resets the last-received timetoken.
+Unsubscribing from all channels resets the last-received timetoken.

 #### Subscribing to multiple channels

-Multiplexing allows subscribing to multiple channels.
-Also see Wildcard Subscribe and Channel Groups (requires Stream Controller add-on enabled on your keyset).
+You can subscribe to multiple channels (multiplexing).
+Wildcard Subscribe and Channel Groups also supported when the Stream Controller add-on is enabled.

 ```
 `1var subscription = pubnub.subscribe(channels: {'my_channel', 'channel1'});